TalLychtenstein/RadioTherapyProject/README.md

 ---
-## Steps to Run arvous.py in PyCharm
+## Steps to add the env in PyCharm

-This is in case cloning from git doesn't work

 1. Open the Project in PyCharm